Exponentiality of first passage times of continuous time Markov chains: From exponentiality to quasi stationarity

 Then a well known result asserts that any quasi-limiting distribution is also a quasi-stationary distribution, see for example \cite{la,ma,me}.
 Recall also that if $\pi$ is the quasi-limiting distribution of some distribution $\mu$, then the rate $\alpha$ satisfying (\ref{exponential}) is given by the expression

-which does not depend on the state $i\in E$.
+which does not depend on the state $i\in E$, see Section 3 in \cite{jr} for instance.
 As an application of Theorem \ref{main} and the above remarks, we show in the next corollary how to construct quasi-stationary distributions from distributions satisfying (\ref{exponential}).